 Homicide vs Manslaughter

+Manslaughter is a special category of murders, where killing takes place without any intention.
+If a driver rushes past red light in hurry and rams his car into passengers killing a few of them, it is considered a case of manslaughter, which is a lesser degree offense than murder with intent.
+This is a legal term and hard to explain to a person, who has lost his relative because of the act of the driver.
 When a police officer kills a man whom he suspects of being a criminal, he too faces charges of murder in a court of law, but his attorney proves it to be a case of manslaughter thus, lowering the intensity of crime in the eyes of the jury.
 Manslaughter is less serious than a murder with a malicious intent.
-It is still a homicide but less reprehensible in the eyes of law thus, it carries less severe punishment than a murder with intention and a pre planned execution.
+It is still a homicide but less reprehensible in the eyes of the law .
+Thus, it carries less severe punishment than a murder with the intention and a pre-planned execution.

 There are two categories of manslaughter, voluntary and involuntary.
 Voluntary manslaughter takes place when a person kills another in a fit of emotional rage.
 The attorney tries to defend the killer by claiming he is a socially responsible citizen in all circumstances, and did not plan to commit a murder.
 Involuntary manslaughter takes place when a person gets killed because of reckless behavior of another person without the intent of killing a human being.

-• Homicide is an umbrella term that just describes the killing of a human being, while manslaughter is a specific legal term that stands as a special case of murder without intent
+• Homicide is an umbrella term that just describes the killing of a human being, while manslaughter is a specific legal term that stands as a special case of murder without intent.

-• Sometimes, heat of the moment makes a person kill another human being, and this murder is categorized as voluntary manslaughter or non negligent manslaughter.
+• Sometimes, heat of the moment makes a person kill another human being, and this murder is categorized as voluntary manslaughter or non-negligent manslaughter.

-• Involuntary manslaughter is when reckless behavior of a person causes death of another person or persons.
+• Involuntary manslaughter is when reckless behavior of a person causes the death of another person or persons.